cloud-gov/cg-site/content/getting-started/accounts.md

 You will need a cloud.gov account before continuing.
 To get an account:

 * **If you are a member of GSA or the EPA:** No account creation needed!
 You will be using single-sign-on (SSO).
-Ensure that you can log in at [login.cloud.gov](https://login.cloud.gov/).
+Ensure that you can log in at [login.cloud.gov](https://login.cloud.gov/) by clicking on your agency name.
 * **If your organization/project is registered with cloud.gov:** ask one of your teammates to follow [these instructions]({{< relref "managing-teammates.md" >}}).
 * **Otherwise:** see [who can use cloud.gov]({{< relref "intro/overview/who-can-use-cloudgov.md" >}}).